 How is Kratom Used?

 Kratom is legally sold in leaf or green/brown powder forms, some of which contain extracts from other plants.
 It’s also sold as gum or an extract.
 Even though kratom packages will say they’re not edible, people will take kratom in these forms as a recreational drug.
-From these packages, users will brew the ground-up kratom as some sort of tea.
-Users also take kratom as a capsule or compressed tablet, and the leaves can also be eaten in food or smoked.
+Here’s a breakdown of how people typically use Kratom in West Virginia:

 Why Do People Use Kratom?